Millions of People Have Impaired Vision Due to Late Diagnosis

 Our Technology Enables Early Diagnosis

-We have developed a swept light source technology that makes it possible to take full 3D OCT images of the eye and we are currently developing our first beta prototype.
-Once finished, our product will be a competitively priced OCT Swept Laser with higher imaging speed and range that will enable wide-field, high-resolution video-rate 3D OCT which will increase the ease and certainty in medical diagnostics.
+We have developed a swept light source technology that makes it possible to take full 3D OCT images of the eye.
+Our product is competitively priced OCT Swept Source with higher imaging speed and range that will enable wide-field, high-resolution video-rate 3D OCT which will increase the ease and certainty in medical diagnostics.

 As our technology is both better and more affordable than what is currently on the market, we hope to make full 3D OCT imaging more accessible, which will improve early diagnosis of eye diseases.
 Long term, we hope this will improve the sight and life quality for millions of people.